gguuss/DietyOS/README.md

 * The Highly Sensitive Person
 * The subtle art of not giving a fuck

-# Fantasy books for understanding justice and power
+## Fantasy books for understanding justice and power
 * Game of Thrones
 * His Dark Materials
 * The Lion the Witch and the Wardrobe
 * The Phantom Tollbooth
 * The Wheel of Time

-# Comics and things we like
+## Comics and things we like
 * Calvin and Hobbes
 * The Far Side
 * The Watchmen

-# Resources for understanding how we organize and are productive
-* Critical Path - R. Buckminster Fuller
-* The Goal - Eliyahu M. Goldratt

-# Reading resources for understanding interesting / paranormal phenomna and the occult
+## Understanding interesting / paranormal phenomna and the occult
 * Aleister Crowley
 * Edgar Allan Poe
 * H. P. Lovecraft